Kinto/kinto-http.py/README.rst

     # Or get an existing one by its id.
     record = client.get_record('todo2', collection='todos', bucket='default')

-    # Or Retrieve all records.
+    # Or retrieve all records.
     records = client.get_records(collection='todos', bucket='default')

     # Or retrieve records timestamp.
     records_timestamp = client.get_records_timestamp(collection='todos', bucket='default')

-    # To retrieve a specific record and update it.
+    # To retrieve a specific record and replace it.
     record = client.get_record('89881454-e4e9-4ef0-99a9-404d95900352',
                                collection='todos', bucket='default')
     record['status'] = 'doing'
     client.update_record(record, collection='todos', bucket='default')

-    # Or update it by its id.
+    # Or create or replace it by its id.
     client.update_record({'status': 'unknown'}, id='todo2', collection='todos', bucket='default')

-    # Or patch some fields.
+    # Or modify some fields in an existing record.
     client.patch_record({'assignee': 'bob'}, id='todo2', collection='todos', bucket='default')

-    # Or Update multiple records at once.
+    # Or update multiple records at once.
     client.update_records(records, collection='todos')

     # To delete an existing record.